ethereum/EIPs/EIPS/eip-x.md

 ## Specification

-All EIP-X tokenized Vaults MUST implement ERC-4626 with behavioral overrides for the methods `asset`, `deposit`, and `mint` specified below.
+All EIP-7535 tokenized Vaults MUST implement ERC-4626 with behavioral overrides for the methods `asset`, `deposit`, and `mint` specified below.

 ### Methods